Conn Legacy Society

 Each year, the Conn Legacy Society hosts an annual recognition dinner.
-The 2018 dinner is scheduled for September 27, 2018, in the windowed ballroom of the expanded Student Activities Center on the Belknap Campus.
-A cocktail reception will begin at 5:15 PM, and dinner will begin at 6:00 PM.
+The 2018 dinner, held in the windowed ballroom of the expanded Student Activities Center on the Belknap Campus, featured a keynote address from UofL President Neeli Bendapudi.
+Photos are here.

 Regional Conn Legacy Society Events

 Each year, the Conn Legacy Society also hosts two informal regional events.
 Photos may be viewed here from the Fall 2017 motor coach tour of the Belknap Campus, narrated by local historian Tom Owen, which was followed by a cheese and wine reception at the University Club.